A reader needs help getting his paycheck and his life back. Our guest expert Steve Rhode has the solution.

 Is your credit rating holding you back?
 Find out how to fix it.

-In general, the folks I’ve seen with multiple payday loans (who are losing their paycheck and falling behind on everything else) need to step back and look at the bigger picture.
+In general, the folks I’ve seen with multiple payday loans (who are losing their paycheck and falling behind on everything else) need to take a step back and look at this situation with a wider lens.
+While you’re currently reacting to the payday loan issue; and the paycheck hassle it is creating for you — it’s just a sign.
+You probably have bigger financial problems brewing.

 One option if you are struggling with one or two loans is to see if the payday company is a member of the Community Financial Services Association of America and then try to see if the company will offer you an EPP (Extended Payment Plan).
 Some states might limit or prohibit this.
 You can read this gut-wrenching story for more information.